Menu

 At first, I could lie awake for ages, but now, I finally get in to bed and fall asleep without an issue soon after.
 It took a while for my body to get the message and fall in to the routine of feeling sleepy at that time, but it was worth the persistence.
 I also make sure to exercise everyday so as to encourage the readiness to sleep.

-Addressing My Morning Routine
+19. Addressing My Morning Routine

 There were many ways I had to improve how I started my day, which included making sure I was taking my thyroid medication properly, avoiding the pointless social media scrolling, doing some gentle exercise and eating the right type of breakfast.
 Read more here.

-Changing My Job
+20. Changing My Job

 There came a time when I just had to review my job.
-The type of work I was in (event management) just wasn’t working for my anymore – it now left me feeling exhausted – and even the hours were too much to keep up with.
+The type of work I was in (event management) just wasn’t working for my health anymore – it now left me feeling exhausted – and even the hours were too much to keep up with.
 There were a lot of long days and huge amounts of stress.

 Moving to a calmer role, working less hours (which I had to figure out how to afford, but got there in the end) and realising what I needed to prioritise at work, made all the difference.
 It was also important for me to make sure I had the correct work-life balance, in order to keep stress levels low and overcome the adrenal issues.

-Addressing My Leaky Gut and Candida
+21. Addressing My Gut Issues

 Addressing my gut health was one of the biggest pieces of my puzzle.